NLP-CISUC/AIA-BDE/README.md

 * Alojamento Local (Local Accommodation): 56 FAQs

 # Versions
+* AIA-BDE_v2.1 (February 2021): addition of a minority of VUC variations that had been lost in the v2 update.

 * AIA-BDE_v2 (May 2020): second version of the corpus, comprising 855 FAQs from four sources and five types of reformulation.